• Skip to primary navigation

 roller painting wood box

-5. Next, I painted the inside of the cupboard in Barcelona orange.
-I didn’t need to paint all the inside lid as I was going to decoupage it.
+Step 5: Next, I painted the inside of the cupboard in Barcelona orange.
+I didn’t need to paint the inside of the lid as I would decoupage it.

 Painting inside of DIY Bathroom cabinet

-6. Next, I printed the vintage anatomical image.
+Step 6: Next, I printed the vintage anatomical image.
 I printed the image onto A3 paper on my home inkjet printer.
-In the advanced printer menu on the computer, I selected the best quality image option.
+In the advanced printer menu on the computer, I selected the best-quality image option.

 Internal_Organs_of_the_Human_Body_from_The_Household_Physician,

-7. Next, using decoupage glue I stuck the printed image to the inside of the DIY bathroom cabinet.
-If you want to protect the decoupage spray with acrylic varnish.
+Step 7: Using decoupage glue, I stuck the printed image to the inside of the DIY bathroom cabinet.
+If you want to protect the decoupage, spray with acrylic varnish.

 Decoupaged DIY bathroom cabinet lid